 Ghanzi – Windhoek

 We start early this morning as we continue west and cross the border into Namibia, travelling onwards to the capital city of Windhoek.
-Your tour comes to an end upon arrival in the city centre.
+(Our accommodation for the night is situated halfway between the city and the airport).

 Before taking aim for Etosha National Park, we will take a short walk through the city centre and have the opportunity to view some its better known landmarks.
 After our city walk, we have a full day of driving ahead of us and will reach the gates of Etosha National Park in the late afternoon.
 We begin with our first game drive as we enter the park and travel the short distance to our overnight rest camp for the night.

 Etosha is the venue for some of the most unique game viewing experiences in Africa.
 Today we have a full-day to explore the edges of the Etosha Pan in search of the abundant wildlife that occurs in the park.
 Our truck offers us an elevated platform and we will spend some time at the many waterholes dotted throughout the park.

 We will rise early and enjoy our last game drive through Etosha as we make our way to the gates and exit the park.
 Sit back and enjoy the scenery of rugged mountains and dry river beds.

 The Brandberg (Burning Mountains) are regarded as the highest in Namibia and home to the famous White Lady, one of more than 45,000 rock paintings in the area.
 After reaching our destination for the day, we will make the ±2-hour return hike to visit the painting that is said to be around 2,000 years old.
 (Please be advised that the hike does traverse rough terrain along the gorge of the normally dry Tsisab River).